Note that these conditions were for 2019 and may change slightly for 2020.

-The Church Stretton Art, Crafts and Photography Exhibition is open to artists, craft persons and photographers over 18 years of age living within 30 miles of Church Stretton.
+The Exhibition is open to artists, craft persons and photographers over 18 years of age living within 30 miles of Church Stretton.
 Exceptions to this rule will be by invitation only.

-By entering your work it indicates that you have read, understood and agreed to these conditions of entry
+Entering your work indicates that you have read, understood and agreed to these conditions of entry

-- Three 2D framed or box canvas (drawing/painting/print)
+- Three 2D framed or box canvas – drawing/painting/print (linocut/block print/giclée)

-- Six 3D/Crafts (ceramics/sculpture/textiles/wood/glass).
+- Six 3D/Crafts – ceramics/sculpture/textiles/wood/glass/metal.
 This number includes framed and unframed textile work.

-- Thirty cards (please see notes below).
-You must have submitted at least one entry into the exhibition to be able to sell cards.
+- Thirty cards – please see additional notes for pricing and packaging instructions.
+At least one entry must be submitted into the Exhibition to be able to sell cards.

 We no longer accept entries of books.